TanJiaYi470/StudentManagementSystem/readme.txt

-**I'm group member 3 Tan Jia Yi, have done the function of deepestNodes, display(int order, int source) and CloneSubtree.
+**I'm group member 3 Tan Jia Yi, have done the function of deepestNodes and CloneSubtree.
 Which can refer the detail of the code in BST.cpp

 Group Member 1: